-SARA Rope Access Global was established in Gauteng to meet the growing need for high-rise building maintenance utilizing sophisticated rope access techniques.
+SARA Rope Access Global was established to meet the growing need for high-rise building maintenance utilizing sophisticated rope access techniques.

 Rope Access Benefits Include:

 - Allowing workers to quickly install the ropes to permit them access to their work areas rapidly, with minimal fuss.

 Safety is our main priority, which is why we focus on training, quality control, site management, testing and inspection of all our gear and processes.
 All of these facets ensure the risks associated with rope access, including having personnel working at high levels above ground, are dramatically reduced.

 Rope access is a system of interrelated components that combine to allow access to otherwise hard-to-reach areas for industrial, commercial and offshore purposes.
 The system we have put in place has allowed us to boast an unparalleled safety record, combined with maximum productivity.

 - Competent manpower with trained and certified rope access technicians.